harryy-he/finqual/README.md

 - Banks, insurers and other financial institutions have a different financial statement profile that has not been mapped yet
 - Companies that are filing under IFRS (e.g. non-US domiciled companies) have less complete data than US-GAAP companies due to less strict taxonomy mappings

+## License

+finqual is licensed under the **Business Source License 1.1 (BSL 1.1)**.

+The code is source-available and may be used for personal, academic, research, and internal evaluation purposes.

+Commercial use, including offering finqual as a service, embedding it in paid products, or reselling derivative works, is **not permitted** without a separate commercial license.

+finqual is used internally to process public SEC filings and generate proprietary datasets and API services, which are licensed separately.

 ## Contact

 If you would like to help me out, collaborate or for any other enquiries, please feel free to [email me](mailto:harryhe99@outlook.com).